Blue Fire: Layout

 Blue Fire is a combination of a dark ride and a launched roller coaster.
 The ride begins with a dark ride portion lasting roughly 45 seconds.
-The coaster train is then accelerated to 100 km/h in 2.5 seconds using a linear induction motor launch on an 80 m-long launch track.
+The train is then accelerated to 100 km/h in 2.5 seconds using a linear synchronous motor launch, along an 80 m-long launch track.

 The launch propels the train over a turn that peaks at 38 m high.
 Then, the turn leads into a vertical loop 32 m high, which is the tallest loop on any launched roller coaster in Europe.
 One turn culminates in a mid-course brake run; and, exiting the brake run, the train completes a twisted horseshoe roll that partially passes over a lake.
 One airtime hill follows, and the ride ends with a heartline roll and final brake run.

 Blue Fire's twisted horseshoe roll was the first on any roller coaster in Europe and the first on any Mack roller coaster.
-The element itself had only previously appeared on one other roller coaster, making its debut on Maverick.
+The element itself had only previously appeared on one other roller coaster, making its debut on Maverick at Cedar Point.